neu-se/CS4530-Fall-2025/Assignments/project-grading.md

 * Implemented features do not include any eslint-disable or ts-ignore flag

 ### Testing (10%)
 The project must include evidence of testing (both for front-end and back-end).
 Ideally, all new features will be accompanied by fully automated tests, but in some circumstances, this may not be feasible.
 If automated tests are not possible, include a discussion of your manual testing strategy.
 The evidence of testing can be submitted as part of your report.
-There is no explicit requirement to make use of any specific testing technology (e.g. mocks, spies, etc.) or library (e.g., cypress).
+Teams are welcome to make use of any testing technology (e.g. mocks, spies, etc.) or library (e.g., cypress) but we don't require the use of any specific library.

 #### Satisfactory:
 * Any new or modified backend features include tests that validate that the feature works as intended.
 These tests cover the changed code, and also contain well-written assertions that thoroughly check the expected behaviors.
 * Any new or modified frontend features should be thoroughly tested to validate that the feature works as intended.
-These tests may be manual.
 Evidence of your testing is provided.
+These tests may be manual if automated tests are not possible.
 * Tests contains no ESLint warnings or errors; do not include any eslint-disable or ts-ignore flags

 #### Meets minimum requirements: